The Montreal Protocol

 In most cases it has been fairly easy to develop and introduce compounds and methods to replace CFC compounds.
 CFC use in aerosols and foam plastic packaging has already been abandoned in most countries.
 On the other hand, compounds capable of replacing CFC compounds in cooling devices and insulating materials are still under development.
 Read more facts about ozone layer depletion.

 In order to deal with the special difficulties experienced by developing countries it was agreed that they would be given 10 years grace, so long as their use of CFCs did not grow significantly.
 China and India, for example, are strongly increasing the use of air conditioning and cooling devices.
 Using CFC compounds in these devices would be cheaper than using replacement compounds harmless to ozone.
 An international fund has therefore been set up to help these countries to introduce new and environmentally more friendly technologies and chemicals.
 The depletion of the ozone layer causes and effects is a world-wide problem which does not respect the frontiers between different countries.
 It can only be affected through determined international co-operation.
+Please consider donating to help us reach more people with our message and spreading awareness about the damage to the ozone layer of the earth’s atmosphere.
+You can support us directly, or you could navigate to one of our patron’s sites and use the offers they have for you.
+A small portion of what you spend there will be donated to us.

 Montreal Protocol (1987)